Counseling and Psychological Services

 - Let the student know that you think he or she needs additional support.

-- Assure the student that Counseling Center services are strictly confidential.
+- Assure the student that Counseling and Psychological Services are strictly confidential.

 - Inform the receptionist or a clinician if the student's situation is life-threatening.
 Our staff is available on a same-day basis in an urgent situation.
-You may want to call us when the student is in your office or accompany the student to the Counseling Center.
+You may want to call us when the student is in your office or accompany the student to Counseling and Psychological Services.

 We encourage students to make their own appointments by calling 617-824-8595.
-At a student's first visit to the Center, he/she will fill out information and consent forms prior to the session.
+At a student's first visit, he/she will fill out information and consent forms prior to the session.

 During the first appointment, the counselor will begin to assess the student's needs and determine the most effective ways of helping.
-Options may include counseling at the Center or referral to another provider.
+Options may include counseling at ECAPS or referral to another provider.